Complete redesign and rebranding of the service as well as the launch of the application

 Updated the brand and increased the metric of spontaneous awareness by tens of percent

-Launched an app from scratch which briefly increased conversion to key service indicators
+Launched an app from scratch which briefly increased conversion to key service metrics

 We updated flight search results, making the results themselves more compact while also more informative